ouch-org/ouch/README.md

 Check the [wiki guide on compiling](https://github.com/ouch-org/ouch/wiki/Compiling-and-installing-from-source-code).

-# Dependencies
+## Dependencies

-If you installed `ouch` using the download script, you will need no dependencies (static MUSL binary).

-Otherwise, you'll need these libraries installed on your system:
+If `ouch` is not statically linked, the following libraries need to be installed in your system:

 * [liblzma](https://www.7-zip.org/sdk.html)
 * [libbz2](https://www.sourceware.org/bzip2/)
 * [libz](https://www.zlib.net/)

-These are available on all mainstream _Linux_ distributions and on _macOS_.
+These are available on all mainstream Unixes and often installed by default on Linux distributions and _macOS_.

-# Benchmarks
+## Benchmarks

 Benchmark results are available [here](benchmarks/results.md).
 Performance of compressing and decompressing